freeCodeCamp/freeCodeCamp/guide/english/javascript/html-dom-innerhtml-property/index.md

 title: HTML Dom Innerhtml Property
 ---
 ## HTML Dom Innerhtml Property
-The `innerHTML` prop return the HTML content inside a selected element and also let you define a new HTML content.
+The `innerHTML` property returns the HTML content inside a selected element and also lets you define new HTML content.

 ***GET ELEMENT CONTENT***